PolicyStat/gitlit/docs/sphinx/index.rst

-.. psychic-octo-robot documentation master file, created by sphinx-quickstart on Sun Sep 21 13:31:07 2014.
+.. gitlit documentation master file, created by sphinx-quickstart on Sun Sep 21 13:31:07 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.